-Students with specific housing needs due to disability or medical necessity can request such by following the Request for Medical Housing Consideration process.
-The Request for Medical Housing Consideration form, including detailed instructions, is available on our website at www.oswego.edu/reslife/forms.
+Students with specific housing needs due to disability or medical necessity can request such by following the Medical Housing Consideration Policy and process.
+The request form, including detailed instructions, is available on our website at www.oswego.edu/reslife/forms.